fluent/diagtool/README.md

     -s, --hash-seed seed             provide a word which will be used when generate the mask (Optional : Default=None)
 ```
 The list of user-defined words can be specified both -e option and -f option.
-The format of user-defined words list file specified in -f option should be followed manner.
+The format of user-defined words list file specified in -f option should be followed format.
 ```
 # cat word_list_sample
 centos8101